Transgender people are increasingly in the news, and not always in a good way.

 Finally: Does the story treat trans people as fully human?
 Even asking that may seem hyperbolic, but most of the above list can be boiled down to a question of autonomy.

 It can feel difficult to divorce conversations about transgender identity from the high rates of suicidality among trans people.
 And the disproportionate number of trans people also diagnosed with autism, for example, may feel like a confounding factor.
 Recent polling has found a majority of Americans believe a person’s gender can never change from what is stamped upon them at birth.
 All of this can leave readers wondering if it’s even possible for trans people to consent to what critics deride as “mutilation.”

 I am trans.
 I am also a person.
 My personhood is independent of how well “gender ideology” polls.
 My will to live is not a simple coefficient of how many hormone shots and tasteless comments I’ve received.
 While the words trans people use to describe ourselves have changed, as all language does with time, transgender identity is itself an age-old phenomenon, long predating the current backlash and certain to outlast it.

 We exist.
 What is being debated—in the op-ed pages, over the airwaves, and in statehouses—is whether we should get to control our own lives, and to what extent cisgender people should control them for us.
 These are the stakes.
-To lose sight of them is to lose the very essence of this story.Graph Massara is an editor based in San Francisco.
-He most recently reported on viral misinformation for the Associated Press, during which time he consulted with AP Stylebook editors on LGBTQ terminology.
-Members of the Transgender Journalists Association contributed to this article.
-Learn more about TJA here.
+To lose sight of them is to lose the very essence of this story.Graph Massara is a Trans Journalists Association board member and the editor of its stylebook.
+He is currently a freelance editor.
+Prior to that, he reported on viral misinformation for the Associated Press, where he also consulted with AP Stylebook editors on LGBTQ+ terminology.